Rescue of Jessica Buchanan and Poul Hagen Thisted

-On January 25, 2012, a team of United States Navy SEALs raided a compound 12 mi north of the Somali city of Adado, killing nine Somali pirates and freeing American Jessica Buchanan and Dane Poul Hagen Thisted, who had been kidnapped.
+On January 25, 2012, 24 Navy SEALs from SEAL Team Six Blue squadron, raided a compound 12 mi north of the Somali city of Adado, killing nine Somali pirates and freeing American Jessica Buchanan and Dane Poul Hagen Thisted, who had been kidnapped.

 Background

 In October 2011, Jessica Buchanan and Poul Hagen Thisted, who had been working on a demining project with the Danish Refugee Council, were kidnapped by Somali pirates in Galkayo.
 Attempts by the Council to enlist local Somali elders and traditional leaders to assist in freeing them were unsuccessful, and the pirates refused an offer of US$1.5 million ransom.
 Instead they demanded a $45 million ransom.
 With Buchanan's health declining, U.S. officials decided to launch a raid against the pirates using several different United States special operations forces, including elements of the United States Naval Special Warfare Development Group.

 Raid

 Early on January 25, 2012, two dozen Navy SEALs parachuted from a C-130 Hercules twelve miles north of the Somali town of Adado, Galguduud, where pirates were holding the pair with the intention of ransoming them.
 The SEALs then traveled by foot from their drop zone, attacked the compound, and engaged the pirates, killing all nine of them.
 A first-hand account of the raid appears in former DEVGRU operator Justin K. Sheffield's 2020 book MOB VI: A Seal Team Six Operator's Battles in the Fight for Good Over Evil.